-Much of the current news about 3D printing revolves around the rapidly expansion of applications for a singular class of materials: metal.
+Much of the current news about 3D printing revolves around the rapid expansion of applications for a singular class of materials: metal.
 As the advances in 3D metal technology enable new use cases, metal AM is driving the progression of advanced manufacturing into new industrial applications.
 These innovative developments in all manufacturing sectors are expected to grow exponentially in the next ten years.
-All industries will increase profitability by improving cost-effectiveness and efficiency of their production processes.
+All industries will increase profitability by improving the cost-effectiveness and efficiency of their production processes.

 Let’s look at the specific impact of metal 3D printing on key industries.

 According to a 2017 report published by Grand View Research, the global metal 3D printing market was worth $192.9 million in 2015.
 Wohlers and Associates valued the total global 3D printing industry at $5.165 billion for that year.
 This means that metal 3D printing made up a mere .04% of the entire additive manufacturing industry in 2015.